the-j-curl/the-j-curl/README.md

 ### Hi there, I'm Jamie 👋

-#### Frontend developer with a view on becoming a full-stack - living in Stockholm
+#### Frontend developer with a view on becoming a full-stack - living in Sweden

 In August 2020 I joined the @Technigo coding bootcamp: A 24-week fast-paced remote boot-camp and graduate in February 2021.
 I previously worked as a web management assistant and wanted to increase my knowledge of developement.
 I like to write clean, well structured code and I love learning new things.
 Here are some fun facts about me: